Our research activities are diverse, ranging from medical imaging and image analysis to molecular and cellular engineering.

 Regardless of their research areas, all PhD students at the Institute take courses that cover the full range of topics from optical physics to optical engineering.

-Click here for a list of faculty members at the Institute of Optics and descriptions of their research interests.
+For more information see our directory of faculty members at the Institute of Optics and descriptions of their research interests.